ev3dev-lang-java/template-project-gradle/README.md

 Test a new technology is always a bit tedious and it requires an amount of time.
 So, this project try to reduce the curve of learning of any new user with `EV3Dev-lang-java`.

+## Prerequisites

+The Prerequisites to use this project are:

+- Your MINDSTORMS Brick needs to have installed latest `Stable Debian Jessie` version. http://www.ev3dev.org/downloads/
+- Your MINDSTORMS Brick needs to have installed `Oracle Java JRE 8`. http://ev3dev-lang-java.github.io/docs/support/getting_started/brick.html
+- Your MINDSTORMS Brick needs to be connected to the same LAN than your laptop. http://www.ev3dev.org/docs/getting-started/#step-5-set-up-a-network-connection

+Once you have all steps done, continue with the next section.

 ## Getting Started

 This repository stores a template project about `EV3Dev-lang-java`.